ionic-enterprise/tutorials/docs/mobile-security/device-check.md

 You can use whatever backend technology you like, however in this tutorial I'll describe how to create a backend with a Cloudflare Worker.

+You can find the sample Cloudflare Worker project [here](https://github.com/ionic-enterprise/device-check).

 ### Creating a Cloudflare Worker
 - Run `npm create cloudflare` and choose the hello world example.
 - Install a JWT library by running `npm install jose`